Margarete Talbert-Irving, Deputy Superintendent of Curriculum & Instruction

-Margaret Talbert-Irving joined Marion County Public Schools in July 2021 as the Chief Academic Officer.
+Margarete Talbert-Irving joined Marion County Public Schools in July 2021 as the Deputy Superintendent of Curriculum & Instruction.
 In this capacity, she oversees everything academic including:

 - Area Superintendents